Graduate

 - Graduation within five years from a baccalaureate social work program (BSW)

 - A cumulative grade point average of at least 3.0 on a 4.0 scale.
 Students with a GPA below 3.0 are still eligible for admission into the program.
-The student must provide an explanation for their low GPA and how they will be able to engage in graduate-level work.
+The student must explain their low GPA and how they can engage in graduate-level work.

-grades. - Evidence of characteristics and/or potential required for competent social work practice as defined in the mission statement of the school.
+grades. - Evidence of characteristics and/or potential required for competent social work practice as defined in the school's mission statement.
 Such evidence may be derived from application materials, letters of reference, and/or pertinent work or volunteer experience.

 Accelerated Program

 Students with a strong BSW academic record may apply for the Advanced Standing Accelerated Program on the IU-Indianapolis campus.
 Students who are accepted into this program receive special credit for the foundation courses required.
-Then they complete the Clinical and Community Practice Concentration coursework through intensive study and practicum during the summer sessions.
-This program begins in May and is full-time for one calendar year.
+They complete the rest of their course work starting in the fall and finishing in the spring.

 Part-time Advanced Standing Program

-Students with a strong BSW academic record but are unable to attend the MSW Program on a full-time basis, are eligible to apply to one of the other part-time programs offered on the IU-Indianapollis campus, while receiving special credit for the foundation courses required.
-Students are allowed to apply for one of the other IU-Indiapolis cohorts and will request IV-E status and funding.
-The schedule will then match the identified cohort.
+Students with a strong BSW academic record who are unable to attend the MSW Program full-time are eligible to apply to one of the other part-time programs offered on the IU-Indianapollis campus while receiving special credit for the required foundation courses.

 Child Welfare and Training Partnership